 How To Explain Independence Day to Preschoolers

 The best way to explain Independence Day to preschoolers is to use something visual like an American flag or 4th of July preschool crafts like making an American flag craft.
-Discuss that the flag is a symbol, something that stand for something else.
+Discuss that the flag is a symbol, or something that stands for something else.
 The stripes on the flag represent the 13 colonies that declared independence and the stars represent our 50 united states.

 Don’t miss our Independence Day printables and Fourth of July lesson plans for preschool and up below!

-4th of July Facts and History for Kids
+4th of July Facts and History for Kids (American Independence Day Facts For Kids)

 4th of July fun facts and trivia: